will234/paypalnativecheckout-docs/android.md

 $ npm install --save react react-native@0.32
 ```

 Not using npm?
 No problem.
-You can download the compressed folder from [here](https://github.com/paypal/paypalcheckout-android/blob/master/react-native.tar.gz)
+You can download the compressed react-native module from [here](https://github.com/paypal/paypalcheckout-android/blob/master/react-native.tar.gz)

 In your app's build.gradle file add the React Native, and required dependencies: